lumo93/RE-FLEX/README.md

 # RE-FLEX

 ## Download
 To download, click on the green 'code' button and 'download zip'.
+Be sure to extract the zip contents to it's own folder.

 ## Install